zephyrproject-rtos/zephyr/boards/arm/stm32_min_dev/doc/index.rst

 ********

 The STM32 Minimum Development Board, is a popular and inexpensive breadboard-friendly breakout board for the `STM32F103x8`_ CPU.
+There are two variants of the board:

+- `Blue Pill Board`_
+- `Black Pill Board`_

-Zephyr applications use the stm32_min_dev board configuration to run on these boards.
+Zephyr applications can use the stm32_min_dev_blue or stm32_min_dev_black board configuration to use these boards.

 .. figure:: img/stm32_min_dev.jpg
      :width: 500px